juergscherrer/HSR.CAS-FEE.Testing/angular/NG-CLI-local-install.md

 ## Whats the problem about a global Angular-CLI installation?

-* A person which checks out the project **does not know which CLI-Version to install** because the version in the `package.json` is the version created the project.
-If the global CLI was updated after the creation of the project there is **no information about the version to use currently**.
-This **may cause version conflict problems**.
+* A person which checks out the project **does not know which CLI-version to install** because the version in the `package.json` is the version created the project.
+If the global CLI was updated after the creation of the project there is **no information about the currently used version**.
+This **may cause version conflicts**.
-* Different projects may use different versions of the CLI
+* Different projects may use different versions of the CLI.
-* There are huge breaking changes between versions of the CLI
+* There are breaking changes between versions of the CLI.
-* Maybe its not possible to update now all older projects to the newest CLI version -> project needs older version
+* Maybe its not possible to update now all older projects to the newest CLI version -> project needs older version.

-**Important**: If you are using the Angular-CLI globally please **update the cli version in the package.json** of every project on every update of the global cli.
+**Important**: If you are using the Angular-CLI globally please **update the cli version in the package.json** of every project on every update of the global cli -> have fun ;-).

 ## Existing project